ornicar/php-git-repo/README.markdown

     58e7769 Fix readme
     c14c9ec Initial commit

-The git() method throws a RuntimeException if the command is invalid:
+The git() method throws a GitRuntimeException if the command is invalid:

-    $repo->git('wtf'); // this git command does NOT exist: throw RuntimeException
+    $repo->git('wtf'); // this git command does NOT exist: throw GitRuntimeException

 ## Get branches informations